rexxless/rexxless/README.md

 # DOING SOME STUFF LOL
-Learning APIs, SQLs and Docker currently, any help appreciated!
+Learning APIs, PostgreSQL and Docker currently, any help appreciated!
 By3 l0v3 y0u